chenxiguo0/Evolution-of-Online-Science-and-Technology-Communities/BUSINESS_QUESTIONS.md

 ---

-## Question 5: What are the dominant topics and trends within fast-growing AI-related subreddits?
+## Question 5: What are the dominant topics within Technology/Science/AI-related subreddits?

 **Analysis Type:** NLP